didiercrunch/ecrypto/doc/fileformat.md

 ### cypher format

-We use the `.cyp` file extension for the encrypted file.
-A .cyp is nothing else than a zip file containing the following shit.
+We use the `.filou` file extension for the encrypted file.
+A .filou is nothing else than a zip file containing the following shit.

 1.  a `data.encrypted` containing the encrypted data